 MY EXPERIENCE WITH FIVERR

-When I was starting out as a freelance graphic designer 5 years ago, I gave Fiverr a go to improve my skills and build a portfolio of work.
+I stated selling my first Gig on Fiverr as a freelance graphic designer 5 years ago, with the intention of improving my skills and building a portfolio of work.
 Back then I offered my logo design service for just five bucks (excluding extras), so naturally I had a ton of orders.
 During that period I earned more than $700 — which might seem like a lot, but it took a toll on my mental health as I struggled to meet deadlines and produce satisfactory work for my clients.
 Consequently I deactivated my Gig after just a few months on Fiverr.

 However, it looks like Fiverr has improved tremendously as a gig marketplace over the past few years, especially with the introduction of Fiverr Pro.
 I just submitted my application yesterday with hopes of being accepted as a Pro Seller.

 In addition, I have started offering my logo design service again.
 The difference now is that with Gig Packages I’m able to charge much more and cater to a wider range of budgets — hopefully I will be able to achieve the same level of success as when I first tried Fiverr out.

 At the end of the day earning good income on Fiverr is about doing your best work and delivering on time, while being polite and transparent with clients.
-Selling your first gig on Fiverr as a freelance graphic designer could take some time and effort, but If you follow the advice above, then it won’t be long before you receive your first order and be on your way to success there.
+Selling your first gig on Fiverr as a freelance graphic designer could take some time and effort, but If you follow the advice above then it won’t be long before you receive your first order and be on your way to success there.